yandex-cloud/docs/en/managed-redis/operations/connect.md

-# Connecting to a database in a cluster Redis
+# Connecting to a database in a cluster {{ RD }}

+## Connection methods {#connection-methods}

+You can connect to the  {{ RD }} database in two ways: directly or using Redis Sentinel.

+[Redis Sentinel](https://redis.io/topics/sentinel) is a {{ RD }} host management system that provides monitoring, notification, automatic failover, and reporting of up-to-date host addresses to the clients.

+Not every {{ RD }} client supports connecting via Sentinel.
+In such cases, you can connect to the host  directly.
+Note that you will need to track the roles of all the hosts yourself.
+If there is no need for a direct connection, use Sentinel for more reliable host management.

+{% note info %}

+Use port `26379` for host connections via Sentinel and port `6379` for direct connections.

+{% endnote %}

 Redis cluster hosts cannot be assigned public IPs.
+You can only access hosts from within their subnet.

+## Connecting to databases {#connect-to-db}

-You can only connect to a Redis host from a VM located in the same subnet as the host.
+In this example, we connect to the {{ RD }} host from a virtual machine connected to the same subnet as the host.

 1. [Create a VM](../../compute/operations/vm-create/create-linux-vm.md) with a public IP in the same subnet as the Redis host.